When I was a kid, I loved to explore.

 I never enjoyed playing with baby dolls.
 I was far more excited to explore the wilderness, real or imagined, of my neighborhood.

 Like a lot of kids that grew up in the 80s, I was heavily influenced by blockbuster movies like Indiana Jones and Star Wars.

 Harrison Ford’s legendary characters in those films spurred my interest in a life of exploration.
 A life where being whisked away to a strange land with unusual people was all in a day’s work.

 While my interest in Archeology waned over time, I never lost my intrigue with outer space.
-The idea of exploring a vast open space, tucked comfortably within the womb of a vessel amongst a small crew of loyal friends, is my idea of heaven.
-I imagine most introverts with a small circle of people they trust have imagined living life in a similar fashion.
+The idea of exploring a vast open space tucked comfortably within the womb of a vessel amongst a small crew of loyal friends, is my idea of heaven.
+I imagine most introverts with a small circle of people they trust have imagined living a similar life.